Bare-metal server: Bare-metal cloud software

-BMaaS software typically takes over the lifecycle management of the equipment in a datacenter (Compute, Storage and Network Switches, Firewalls, Loadbalancers and others.
+BMaaS software typically takes over the lifecycle management of the equipment in a datacenter (compute, storage and network Switches, firewalls, load balancers and others).
 It enables datacenter operators to offload much of the manual work typically associated with deploying hardware.
 It also reduces waste by simplifying reuse and increases security by implementing automatic cleanup and automatic segmentation between tenants at the network level.
 Increasingly BMaaS software is used internally to reduce the costs associated with lifecycle management of equipment for enterprises with large fleets of servers.

 BMaaS software aims to simplify hardware management and enable its as-a-service consumption.
 It handles primarily the layer below a hyper-converged or container-based solution.
 It often collaborates with the layers above through integrations such as the Kubernetes cluster autoscaler.

-Comparison with Composable disaggregated infrastructure
+Comparison with composable disaggregated infrastructure

-BMaaS Software has a similar objective to Composable disaggregated infrastructure in that it aims to offer the user the ability to "compose" the desired compute unit defined as a set of resources (such as Compute or Storage).
+BMaaS software has a similar objective to composable disaggregated infrastructure in that it aims to offer the user the ability to "compose" the desired compute unit defined as a set of resources (such as compute or storage).
 The distinction is that the storage and compute need not be "dissagregated" (accessed from outside the server unit) as this often requires specialized hardware.
-Instead, the same result is achieved with off-the-shelf hardware by selecting a matching server that matches the desired characteristics (RAM, CPU Cores, Local Disk capacity, GPU, FPGA, SmartNICs) from a pool of servers and reconfiguring the network so that the server joins the others that a tenant has deployed.
+Instead, the same result is achieved with off-the-shelf hardware by selecting a matching server that matches the desired characteristics (RAM, CPU cores, local disk capacity, GPU, FPGA, SmartNICs) from a pool of servers and reconfiguring the network so that the server joins the others that a tenant has deployed.

-Note that in some implementations, the storage component is external to the systems using iSCSI blurring the lines between BMaaS and Composable infrastructure.
+Note that in some implementations, the storage component is external to the systems using iSCSI blurring the lines between BMaaS and composable infrastructure.
 This allows the user to choose the size and performance of the node's storage in a manner similar to classical virtualized Infrastructure as a Service offerings.
 This has the advantage of lower variability (snowflaking) in the hardware pool and the possibility of faster migration from one equipment to another in the event of hardware failure.

-Use in Edge computing
+Use in edge computing

-As new workloads such as Augmented reality, Mixed Reality, Connected cars, Telerobotics are gaining ground so is the demand for low latency cloud services so does demand for Edge Computing.
+As new workloads such as augmented reality, mixed reality, connected cars, and telerobotics are gaining ground so is the demand for low latency cloud services so does demand for edge computing.

-Bare Metal and the BMaaS automation software is used for Edge Cloud implementations, where large numbers of small data-centers need to be automated and then consumed as a service and where the service needs to offer the lowest latency possible.
+Bare Metal and the BMaaS automation software is used for edge cloud implementations, where large numbers of small data-centers need to be automated and then consumed as a service and where the service needs to offer the lowest latency possible.